-If too much air is introduced into the system when the system is running and pressurized, the feed pumps will cavitate and water flow will stop or only one will cavitate and the production will be fall to the efficiency mode level.
+If too much air is introduced into the system when the system is running and pressurized, the feed pump will cavitate and water flow will stop.
 This will not damage the system.
-Open the pressure relief valve and reprime the feed pumps separately.
+Open the pressure relief valve and reprime the feed pump.